phax/peppol-commons/README.md

     * Added X509 certificates as constants in `PeppolKeyStoreHelper`
 * v7.0.2 - 2019-08-16
     * Using more base types in certain APIs for better interoperability (binary incompatible change)
-    * Updated to PEPPOL Code List v5
+    * Updated to Peppol Code List v5
 * v7.0.1 - 2019-06-25
     * Fixed a naming issues for predefined identifier 0195
 * v7.0.0 - 2019-06-10